janwilmake/xymake/README.md

 - ✅ Made an endpoint to get posts not commented on myself at any given day; endpoint /posts/{username}/{date}
 - 🟠 See how the launch goes, collect feedback, and iterate!

+## Improved auth (2025-03-29)

+- ✅ Fix DO token-refresh and `getSubscriber`
+- ❌ Add `priceCredit` to `getSubscriber` and keep track of balance.
+- Make redirect url in xymake configurable (securely)
+- If possible, fix `localhost:3000` auth as well.
+If not through X, use API
+- Fix oauth flow for https://cli.forgithub.com both from landing and CLI
+- also smooth if already logged in.

+Now I can actually fix CLI.
+Great if fixed today and I can put 17 tweets out from terminal per day smoothly.

 ## Fundamentals

-- Make the new router the core of xymake (using getFormat, allowing .ext convention)
+- ✅ Make the new router the core of xymake (using getFormat, allowing .ext convention)
-- Attach oauth an a way such that it's freemium (ip-ratelimit) and keeps balance of the user (sponsorflare style, but with X)
+- Attach oauth an a way such that it's freemium (ip-ratelimit) and keeps usage and balance of the user (sponsorflare style, but with X)
-- See which endpoints can be easily done with socialdata.tools
+- See which endpoints can be easily done with https://socialdata.tools

 ## Make it cheaper for unauthorized profiles